cloudfoundry/cf-mysql-release/docs/proxy.md

 # Proxy

+In cf-mysql-release, [Switchboard](https://github.com/cloudfoundry-incubator/switchboard) is used to proxy TCP connections to healthy MariaDB nodes.

-## Connection Handling
+## Consistent Routing

-### All new connections are routed to the same node ##

-The current proxy implementation is [Switchboard](https://github.com/cloudfoundry-incubator/switchboard).
-It proxies TCP connections between the client and nodes of the MariaDB Galera Cluster.
-All connections will be routed to a single active node; when that node fails the proxy should fail over to a different node.
-The proxy is configured to behave in this manner out of the box.
+At any given time, Switchboard will only route to one active node.
+That node will continue to be the only active node until it becomes unhealthy.

-It should be noted that in the current configuration, it is only guaranteed that a **single** proxy node will behave this way.
-When we deploy multiple proxy nodes, there is a small probability that multiple proxy instances will route connections to different nodes and violate the desired invariant that all connections are routed to the same MariaDB node.
+If multiple Switchboard proxies are used in parallel (ex: behind a load-balancer) there is no guarantee that the proxies will choose the same active node.
+There is a small probability that multiple proxy instances will route connections to different nodes and violate the desired invariant that all connections are routed to the same MariaDB node.
 This is a known issue, and we are currently exploring methods to circumvent it.

-### Connection handling with Healthcheck
+If this is a problem and using a single proxy node is unacceptable, a failover mechanism could be used instead to establish high availibility (provided the failover itself was highly available).

+## Node Health

+### Healthy

 The proxy queries an HTTP healthcheck process, co-located on the database node, when determining where to route traffic.

-If the healthcheck process returns HTTP status code of 200, the node is considered healthy.
-In the case of failover, it will be considered as a candidate for new connections.
+If the healthcheck process returns HTTP status code of 200, the node is added to the pool of healthy nodes.

+A resurrected node will not immediately receive connections.
+The proxy will continue to route all connections, new or existing, to the currently active node.
+In the case of failover, all healthy nodes will be considered as candidates for new connections.

+### Unhealthy

 If the healthcheck returns HTTP status code 503, the node is considered unhealthy.

+This happens when a node becomes non-primary, as specified by the [cluster-behavior docs](cluster-behavior.md).

-Clients with existing connections to a newly-unhealthy database node will find the connection severed, and are expected to make a reconnect attempt.
-At this point the proxy will route this new connection to a healthy node, assuming such a node exists.
+The proxy will sever all existing connections to newly unhealthy nodes.
+Clients are expected to handle reconnecting on connection failure.
+The proxy will route new connections to a healthy node, assuming such a node exists.

-### Connection handling on MariaDB failure ##

-#### MariaDB process on a node dies ###

-The node is removed from the pool of healthy nodes.
-Any existing connections are severed; all new connections (and reconnections) are routed to another healthy node.

-#### A previously dead MariaDB node is resurrected ###

-The resurrected node will not immediately receive connections, but is added to the pool of healthy nodes after it has reached a **synced** state.
-The proxy will continue to route all connections, new or existing, to the currently active node.
+### Unresponsive

+If node health cannot be determined due to an unreachable or unresponsive healthcheck endpoint, the proxy will consider the node unhealthy.
+This may happen if there is a network partition or if the VM containing the healthcheck and MariaDB node died.

-### Connection handling during State Snapshot Transfer (SST)
+## State Snapshot Transfer (SST)

-When a new node is added to the cluster it gets its state from an existing node via a process called SST.
-Because SST is performed by xtrabackup, the donor node continues to allow both reads and writes during this process.
+When a new node is added to the cluster or rejoins the cluster, it synchronizes state with the primary component via a process called SST.
+A single node from the primary component is chosen to act as a state donor.
+By default Galera uses rsync to perform SST, which blocks for the duration of the transfer.
+However, cf-mysql-release is configured to use [Xtrabackup](http://www.percona.com/doc/percona-xtrabackup), which allows the donor node to continue to accept reads and writes.

-### Connection handling for non-primary components ##

-Galera documentation refers to nodes in a healthy cluster as being part of a [primary component](http://galeracluster.com/documentation-webpages/glossary.html#term-primary-component).
-These nodes will respond to all queries, reads, writes and database modifications.

-If an individual node is unable to connect to the rest of the cluster (ex: network partition) it becomes non-primary (stops accepting writes and database modifications).
-In this case, the rest of the cluster should continue to function noramlly.
-A non-primary node may eventually regain connectivity and rejoin the primary component.

-If more than half of the nodes in a cluster are no longer able to connect to each other, all of the remaining nodes lose quorum and become non-primary.
-In this case, the cluster must be manually restarted, as documented in the [bootstrapping docs](bootstrapping.md).

-In all cases, there is a 6 second grace period during which nodes in the cluster acknowledge something is wrong and give missing nodes a chance to rejoin.
-During the grace period, existing connections are maintained and new connections can be established.
-Read requests are fulfilled but write requests are suspended (requests hang).

-Once the 6 second grace period expires, nodes in the primary component will resume normal functionality, fulfilling write requests.
-The proxy will sever existing connections to any remaining non-primary nodes, and new connections will be routed to a healthy node.

 ## Removing the proxy as a SPOF